btrettel/plint/plint-todo.md

         - chimera
         - human
 - <https://www.jpo.go.jp/e/system/laws/rule/guideline/patent/tukujitu_kijun/document/index/02_0203_e.pdf>
-- vague terms, check how defined in specs or else they might have 112 issues: amount, quantity, substance, material, device, module, element, member (could be 112(f)), quality, data
+- vague terms, check how defined in specs or else they might have 112 issues: amount, quantity, substance, material, device, module, element, member (could be 112(f)), quality, data, degree (14355159)
 - Think about how to reduce the amount of manual annotation needed.
     - Get ends of claim elements from numbered elements in specs?
 Scan specs for text between a/an and a number?
 - Check for preamble-limiting terms.
 Annotate the end of the preamble to find them?
 First punctuation mark ends the preamble?